dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 ## Scaffold the model

-In this section, the `Movie` model is *scaffolded* into a database, database context, and a UI for managing movies in the database. .NET scaffolding is a code generation framework for .NET applications.
-You scaffold models of your project when you want to quickly add database and UI code that interacts with data models.
+In this section, the `Movie` model is used to *scaffold* a database context and a UI for managing movies in the database. .NET scaffolding is a code generation framework for .NET applications.
+You use scaffolding to quickly add database and UI code that interacts with data models.

 :::zone pivot="vs"